-Many of us want to use ‘extra virgin olive oil’ for its health benefits and taste, but when you go to the trouble of seeking it out, and spending the extra money, there is a high chance that it is not virgin at all!
+Many of us want to use ‘extra virgin olive oil’ for all the wonderful health benefits and taste, but when you go to the trouble of seeking it out, and spending the extra money, there is a high chance that it is not virgin at all!

 That olive oil is likely to be a fraud.
-A high percentage of the olive oils are not at all what they say it is.
+A high percentage of the olive oils are not at all what they say on the label.
 Just because they say it is ‘Extra-virgin olive oil’ or even ‘Certified’ does not mean that it actually is.
 All olive oils are not created equal.

-Extra Virgin Suicide slide show by Nicholas Blechman explains well what happens: http://www.nytimes.com/interactive/2014/01/24/opinion/food-chains-extra-virgin-suicide.html
+Extra Virgin Suicide slide show by Nicholas Blechman explains well what happens on the NY Times

 In America, more than $700 million a year is spent on olive oil, but unfortunately, it is not really olive oil because of olive oil fraud.
 Most of the olive oils on the market are cut with cheap vegetable oils.

-The results from the Consumer Report’s found that only 9 of the 23 olive oils from Italy, Spain and California tested, passed as being extra virgin olive oil even though all of them claimed so on the label.
+The results from the Consumer Report’s found that only 9 of the 23 olive oils from Italy, Spain and California tested, and passed as being extra virgin olive oil even though all of them claimed so on the label.
+AND: “More than half tasted fermented or stale.”

 What is Extra Virgin Olive Oil?